New BRC Global Standards put pressure on auditing

 How quickly could you prove that you are compliant?

-2019 is definitely set to be the year of changing methods of auditing, as the new BRC Global Standards put even more pressure on food processors.
-With expectations of receiving audit ready information also increasing, how fast would you have to move if you only had say 20 minutes to prove to the auditors that you are compliant?
+2019 has definitely been a year of changing methods of auditing, as the new BRC Global Standards put even more pressure on food processors.
+Now, with expectations of receiving audit ready information also increasing, how fast would you have to move if you only had say 20 minutes to prove to the auditors that you are compliant?

-That’s the question that the whole food processing sector will need to answer in 2019, as the demands of auditors get increasingly time-dependent and complex.
+That’s the question that the whole food processing sector now needs to answer, as the demands of auditors get increasingly time-dependent and complex.

 With food provenance constantly in the spotlight and front of mind for consumers, reputational damage of failing to be audit ready and worst still, failing an audit, is what keeps many customers I speak to awake at night.
 To help everyone understand the new BRC Global standards and why they should involve the operations teams in the selection of ERP+ solutions, like the digitisation of QA manuals, I have worked with my colleagues to put together a simple guide below:

-The new BRC Global Standards for Food Safety – Issue 8 were published on the 1st August 2018.
-Below I have highlighted both the challenges and how we think they can be overcome by taking an ERP+ approach to digitalising the QA processes.
+Following the publication of BRC Global Standards for Food Safety – Issue 8, I highlighted both the challenges and how SI thinks they can be overcome by taking an ERP+ approach to digitalising the QA processes.

 Issue 8 – Key Challenges: